Our Complete Guide to Champagne: Selecting, Serving, and Sipping

-Champagne is perfect for celebrating -- its light and sparkling quality makes it a go-to drink for special and festive occasions.
-Here are a few things you should know before choosing a bottle of bubbly:
+Champagne is perfect for celebrating.
+Its light and sparkling quality makes it a go-to drink for festive occasions.
+Here are a few things you should know before investing in a bottle of bubbly:

 Champagne is different from sparkling wine.
-Champagne with a capital "C" can only come from the Champagne region in France, which means it also comes with a hefty price tag.
-However, champagne (with a lowercase "c") from other areas -- usually called sparkling wine -- is moderately priced and can be just as good.
-To spot a just-as-good-sparkler, look for "Methode Traditionelle" on the bottle's label.
-This means the sparkling wine has been made the same way true Champagne is instead of the time-saving Charmat process, which involves bulk fermentation in tanks and results in a lesser quality wine.
+Champagne with a capital "C" can only come from the Champagne region in France, which means it can come with a hefty price tag.
+However, champagne (with a lowercase "c") from other areas—usually called sparkling wine—is moderately priced and can be just as delicious.
+To spot a just-as-good sparkler follow this champagne buying guide strategy: Look for "Methode Traditionelle" on the bottle's label.
+This means the sparkling wine has been made the same way as true Champagne instead of with the time-saving Charmat process, which involves bulk fermentation in tanks and results in a lesser-quality wine.

 - For dry champagne that's a little sweet: look for "extra dry" or "extra sec" on the label

-Editor's Tip: If you see "vintage" printed on your bottle of champagne along with the year, it means that particular sparkling wine was made with what the winemaker considered to be extraordinary grapes.
-However, if your bottle doesn't have a year listed, it doesn't make it inferior.
+Champagne Guide Tip: If you see "vintage" printed on your bottle of champagne along with the year, it means that particular sparkling wine was made with what the winemaker considered to be extraordinary grapes.
+However, if your bottle doesn't have a year listed, that doesn't make it inferior.
 In fact, when winemakers combine grapes from a variety of years, it allows them to maintain a consistent quality and taste.

-For the best bubbles in your champagne, serve it cold (around 45 degrees) To get the champagne to this temperature, chill it in the refrigerator for 3 hours, or pack the bottle in a bucket, tub, or sink filled with ice and water for 30 minutes.
-Once the bottle is open, keep the champagne cold in a bucket filled with a mix of ice and water.
+For the best bubbles, serve it cold (around 40-50°F).
+To get the champagne to this temperature, chill it in the refrigerator for 3 hours, or pack the bottle in a bucket, tub, or sink filled with ice and water for 30 minutes.
+Once the bottle is open, keep the bubbly cold in a bucket filled with a mix of ice and water.